asset-group/U-Fuzz/README.md

   <img src="figs/step5.png" alt="figStep7">
 </p>

-**Step 6**: Once 'n' was input in the previous step, other three inputs will be asked to the user for the statemachine
+**Step 6**: Once 'n' was provided in the previous step, other three inputs will be asked to the user for the state machine
 generation:

 1. Previous input capture file;
 2. Template config file;
-3. The output file name, (.json is for the statemachine generatoin, .png is for the statemachine image generation).
+3. The output file name, (.json is for the statemachine generation, .png is for the state machine image generation).

 <p align="center">